vs1rr/extinction_or_evolution/README.md

 # Domain Specificity Benchmark

-Anonymised Code for Paper submitted to ACL ARR 2025 (February)
+Anonymised Code for paper "Lexical Sensitivity in LLMs: A Benchmark for Simplification, Substitution and Domain-Specific Vocabulary"

 ## Table of Contents